The Best Free Museums To Visit Across The US

 Wagner Free Institute of Science in Philadelphia

-Stepping into the Wagner Free Institute of Science is like stepping into a page from a history book.
+If you're the type of person who finds 19th-century academia one of the dreamier aesthetics or finds taxidermy and other natural oddities pleasing to the eye, then you'll fall in love with the Wagner Free Institute of Science.
+Stepping into this gorgeous museum is like stepping into a page from a history book.
 Virtually unchanged since it was first founded in the mid-1800s, Wagner Free Institute is a Victorian-era natural history museum complete with a library and research center.
-A designated National Historic Landmark, the museum is also home to the oldest free adult education program in the United States and continues its commitment to providing free public education to this day.

 Everything within the collection is displayed in Victorian glass cherry wood cabinets and presented in its original Victorian "systematic" arrangement, giving an authentic look at the world of 19th-century science.
 The museum itself includes around 100,000 specimens of taxidermy, mounted skeletons, and other preserved animals — an English draft horse, the first American saber-toothed tiger, dinosaur bones, and many small animals, insects, and birds are among the collection.
 The exhibit hall also features many small fossils, rocks, shells, and minerals.
-It's a favorite spot for artists to practice their craft, and the museum regularly hosts drawing sessions.
-Staff are available to answer any questions visitors might have about items in the collection — and a scavenger hunt is available for school field trips.
+It's a favorite spot for artists to practice their craft, and the museum regularly hosts drawing sessions, so there's a good chance you'll catch some folks sketching out their take on a favorite moth or bird species, which only adds to the dark academia of it all.

 National Infantry Museum and Soldier Center in Columbus, Georgia

+The museum also offers a chance to pay tribute to the service people who gave their lives for the country.
 The Global War on Terrorism Memorial is dedicated to the more than 7,000 soldiers, airmen, sailors, and marines who made the ultimate sacrifice in the post-9/11 effort to fight terrorism and includes a steel beam from the World Trade Center and engraved panels with service members' names.
-One of the museum's signature presentations is The Last 100 Yards, a ramp containing dioramas featuring several key battles in United States history.
-Other collections and exhibits include the Vietnam Memorial Plaza, the Fort Moore and Columbus Connections Gallery, and the Ranger Hall of Honor, among others.
-The museum also features a virtual reality experience to let guests get a POV experience of a simulated infantry soldier mission.

 The Broad in Los Angeles